 The design principal Melike Altınışık explained that idea and process behind the design.

-“The new Robot & AI Museum (RAIM) which plays a catalytic role in advancing and promoting science, technology, and innovation throughout society is not only going to exhibit robots but actually from design, manufacturing to construction and services robots will be in charge.
-In other words, RAIM will start its ‘first exhibition’ with ‘its own construction’ by robots on site.”
+“The new Robot & AI Museum (RAIM) which plays a catalytic role in advancing and promoting science, technology, and innovation throughout society is not only going to exhibit robots but actually from design, manufacturing to construction and services smart technologies will be in charge.
+In other words, RAIM will start its ‘first exhibition’ with smart design and smart building methodologies.”

 This representative and semantic role to be undertaken from design to construction are as important as meeting the functional requirements at the highest level for the museum.
 Considering the universality of science and technology, prioritizing the advanced architectural design solutions for such a pioneering museum with a subject of innovation and robots gains a special meaning.
 In other words, From design to form generation, from structural design to the material, buildings designed in this manner must manifest robots, science, technology, and innovation.